Kacpu/NeurogameFighters/README.md

 * XAML

 ## Launch
+In the publish directory run the `NeuroFighters.exe` file or go to the NeurogameFighters directory with the .csproj file and type `dotnet run` in terminal.

 ## Features
 * Player vs Player mode
 * Player vs AI Mode - AI controlled deterministically or by a neural network if it was previously created in the learning mode
-* Learning AI mode - population of neural networks learned by genetic algorithm, at the end the best neural network is saved
+* Learning AI mode - population of neural networks trained by the genetic algorithm, at the end the best neural network is saved

 ## Screenshots
 <p align="center">